tonynowater87/better-apk-expansion/README.md

 private final DownloaderProxy mDownloaderProxy = new DownloaderProxy(this);

+@Override
-@Override protected void onCreate(Bundle savedInstanceState) {
+protected void onCreate(Bundle savedInstanceState) {
     super.onCreate(savedInstanceState);
     // ...

-    // Establish the connection to service
+    // Establish a connection to the service mDownloaderProxy.connect();
-    mDownloaderProxy.connect();

     // You can now use the proxy to issue commands to the
     // DownloaderService such as `requestPauseDownload()`
     // and `requestContinueDownload()`

-    // Request current download status to be delivered to
-    // the downloader client
+    // Request current download status for the downloader client mDownloaderProxy.requestDownloadStatus();
-    mDownloaderProxy.requestDownloadStatus();
 }

+@Override
-@Override protected void onDestroy() {
+protected void onDestroy() {
     super.onDestroy();
     // Don't forget to unbind the proxy when you don't
     // need it anymore